veevyo/dracula-rofi/README.md

 > A dark theme for [rofi](https://github.com/davatorium/rofi).

-Rofi is an incredibly customisable launcher, here are some example Dracula themes to get you started.
+Rofi is an incredibly customisable launcher, here are is an example Dracula theme to get you started.

 ### theme/config1.rasi
 ![rofi](https://github.com/veevyo/dracula-rofi/assets/41368076/ffa13c54-3c89-49ca-8436-6bfca3434f64)